 These mousepads can also be disinfected with a disinfectant spray if you like them to be particularly germ-free.

-Hard plastic mouse pads can also be sprayed with a silicone spray (a small drop, which is appropriately distributed, is enough) to protect the surface from scratches.
+To protect the surface from scratches, you can also spray hard plastic mousepads with a silicone spray (a small drop, which is appropriately distributed, is enough).

-If you belong to the large group of cloth mousepad users, it will be a bit more complicated.
+If you belong to the large group of fabric mousepad users, it will be a bit more complicated.
 Still, it is usually more than worth the effort.